 - Political theory, Political philosophy, Global justice, just war theory, Immigration, Immigration and asylum policy, Distributive justice, Social justice

 I joined Edinburgh University in September 2013.
-Before coming to Edinburgh, I was a Teaching Fellow in Political Theory at University College Dublin.
-I obtained my DPhil in Politics from Oxford University and have since held positions at the University of Louvain, Stanford University and the Asian University for Women.
+I obtained my DPhil in Politics from Oxford University and have since held positions at the University of Louvain, Stanford University, the Asian University for Women and University College Dublin